mrfrancistan/Francis-Tan/README.md

 Loss scenario, choose between:

-    A. A sure loss of $3000
+    C. A sure loss of $3000
-    B. An 80% chance of losing $4000 and a 20% chance of losing zero.
+    D. An 80% chance of losing $4000 and a 20% chance of losing zero.

 You have your answers?
 Check below

-Successful traders choose B and A respectively.
+Successful traders choose B and C respectively.
 If your answers are otherwise, forget trading completely……or change yourself.

 ## **ABOUT PRICETON NEWS**